Nightscou2018/AndroidAPS-Wiki/Tips-and-tricks.md

 If you don't want your preferences to be easily changed then you can password protect the preferences menu by selecting in the preferences menu "passwird for settings" and type the password you choose.
 The next time you go into preferences menu it will ask for that password before going any further.
 If you later want to remove the password option then go into "password for settings" and delete the text.

+If you take your pump off for showering/bathing/swimming/sport etc then press and hold on the "Closed Loop" text on the main homepage and select "disconnect for..." however many minutes/hours you plan to discconnect for.
+This will set your basal to zero for that time period.
+If you connect your pump sooner than expected then press and hold "Suspend (X mins)" and select "Resume".
+Your IOB will then be accurate for calculations on your return to the pump.

 Other tips and tricks can be found in the [Facebook group](https://www.facebook.com/groups/1900195340201874/)